 Together, they created the first Ronald McDonald House.

 That first Ronald McDonald House opened in Philadelphia in 1974.
 By 1979, ten more Houses had opened.
 By 1984, McDonald’s restaurants and local communities founded 60 more Houses; then 53 more opened by 1989.
 Today, there are more than 300 Ronald McDonald Houses around the world.

-RMHC of Maine is comprised of two Ronald McDonald House programs, one in Bangor and one in Portland, the Ronald McDonald Family Room located in the Barbara Bush Children’s Hospital, and the Ronald McDonald House Charities Grants Program.
-We are owned and operated by RMHC of Maine, a non-profit Maine corporation whose board consists of representatives from our community including parents, leaders, local McDonald’s Owner/Operators, medical professionals and other interested individuals.
+RMHC Maine is comprised of two Ronald McDonald House programs, one in Bangor and one in Portland, the Ronald McDonald Family Room located in the Barbara Bush Children’s Hospital, the Ronald McDonald Family Room located at Northern Light Eastern Maine Medical Center, and the Ronald McDonald House Charities Grants Program.
+We are owned and operated by RMHC Maine, a non-profit Maine corporation whose board consists of representatives from our community including parents, leaders, local McDonald’s Owner/Operators, medical professionals and other interested individuals.